 Data Transmission Speed:

-With the Wi-Fi adapter, the data transmission can occur with a speed of up to 1 GB per second.
+With the Wi-Fi adapter, data transmission can occur with a speed of up to 1 GB per second.
 It varies from device to device.
 But with a Bluetooth adapter, you can only transmit data for up to 10 to 30 MB per second.

 Based on different versions, the data transmission speed might be high or low.
 Also, the distance, interrupting objects in between the devices, weather conditions, etc, can affect the data transmission speed.

 Both adapters are coming with a simple mini Pendrive-like structure.
-And their type of use is also a simple plug & play.
+And their type of use is also simple plug & play.
 Here you can find the installation process of a Wi-Fi adapter on a computer.